Recipe Ideas

 Preparation Steps

-• In a large bowl, whip the heavy whipping cream, powdered sugar, and vanilla extract until stiff peaks form.
+• Whip the heavy cream with powdered sugar and vanilla extract until stiff peaks form.
+Set aside.

 Notes